Snarkdoof/cryocloud/README.md

      In this the "copy" is default true, proto is default "ssh" and unzip is default false The output "/tempdisk/foo/bar" would in this case be rewritten to "http://[ip of node that executed the parent]/tempdisk/foo/bar"

+### Cache definition

+Built in caching is designed to be quite simple but is also somewhat basic.
+Also note that a cron-job must be configured (for now) to asynchronously clean the cache.

+The basic mechanism is to remember the return values, then return these values immediately if the same arguments were provided.
+In order to define which input arguments define the uniqueness of the task, these must be listed as described below.
+It is also possible to tell the cache that return values are files, in which case the cache will verify that the files are still present before returning the cached values.

+For more advanced caching, modules can use the CryoCache class (example in cryonite/microservices/geocode/mod_geocode.py)

+**cache**: *{args: [], expires: int, files: []}*

+  * args is a list of arguments that together need to be unique for a cache hit.
+As an example, let's say your module takes in "area" and "zoom" as arguments.
+If you specify "cache": ["area"], zoom level is disregarded when checking the cache, and therefore data from a wrong zoom level will be returned. "cache": ["area", "zoom"] will ensure that both area and zoom must be identical to a previous request for the cached data to be returned.

+  * expires: Number of seconds a result is kept.
+This should reflect how long your input data is valid.
+If left blank, old cache data will be purged when more space is needed.

+  * files provide a list of return values that are files.
+This means that the cache will validate that the files are actually present before returning them.
+Note that if these files are temporary, they will likely have been removed, and therfore the results will be re-processed.
+If the return values are not in the "files" list, they are assumed to be data values, and thus returned.

 ## Writing a CryoCloud module